Handling a divorce? Willamette Valley Appraisal Professionals has the specific competence for these matters.

-We know that divorce can be very difficult.
-There are numerous decisions that have to be settled, including the status of the shared residence.
-There are generally two choices regarding real estate - it can be put up for sale and the proceeds divvied up, or one party can "buy out" the other.
-In either case, one or both parties would be wise to get an appraisal of the shared real estate.
+We know that divorce is never easy.
+There are many choices that have to be finalized, including the status of the shared residence.
+There are generally two alternatives when discussing common real estate - it can be put on the market and the proceeds split, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to order an appraisal of the residence.

-Contact us Willamette Valley Appraisal Professionals can help if you need an appraisal for the purposes of a divorce or other separation of assets.
+Contact us Willamette Valley Appraisal Professionals can help if you need an appraisal related to a divorce or other division of assets.

-Attorneys in OR and accountants rely on our values when figuring out what the real property is worth for estates, divorces, or other disputes needing a value opinion.
-We have a great deal of expertise working with everyone involved and We understand their needs and are used to dealing with all parties involved.
-We submit appraisal reports that meet the requirements of the courts and various agencies.
+OR attorneys as well as accountants rely on our opinions when calculating real property values for estates, divorces, or other disputes needing a value opinion.
+We have a great deal of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
+We create appraisal reports for courts or various agencies that meet or exceed their requirements.

-As a lawyer working with a divorce, your case's research typically necessitates an appraisal to ascertain fair market value for the residential real estate involved.
-A great deal of the time the divorce date differs from the date you purchased the appraisal.
-We are familiar with the techniques and the effort mandatory to develop a retroactive appraisal that has an effective date and Fair Market Value conclusion matching the date of divorce.
-We work on many divorce appraisals (unfortunately) and we understand that they require prudence with the utmost care.
-The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which dictates confidentiality, ensuring the utmost discretion.
+For legal professionals representing a client in a divorce, your case's material facts typically necessitates an appraisal to determine fair market value for the residential real estate involved.
+A lot of the time the divorce date may not be the same as the date you purchased the appraisal.
+We're experienced with the methods and what it means to do a retroactive appraisal that has an effective date and Fair Market Value estimate corresponding to the date of divorce.
+We work on lots of divorce appraisals (unfortunately) and we understand that they require prudence delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.